Personal Injury Lawyers in Colorado

 Hourly Rate Range

-Costs can vary based on the complexity of the case, the experience of the lawyer, and the anticipated length of litigation.
-Many personal injury attorneys in Colorado also work on a contingency fee basis, meaning they only charge if you receive a settlement or judgment.
+Costs can vary based on case complexity and attorney experience.
+Many personal injury lawyers in Colorado work on a contingency fee basis, meaning they only get paid if you win your case.

 Colorado Bar Association